Quickly create your New Hampshire Health Care Directive and Living Will

 - Anyone who works under the control of your attending physician

 Further, only one of your witnesses may be someone who is your health care provider, residential care provider, or their employee.
-As part of their witnessing duties, your witnesses must affirm that you were of sound mind, understood the meaning of your living will, and signed voluntarily.
-Due to the restrictions on witnesses, it may be more practical to notarize your health care directive and living will.
+As part of their witnessing duties, your witnesses must affirm that you were of sound mind, understood the meaning of your health care directive, and signed voluntarily.
+Due to the restrictions on witnesses, it may be more practical to notarize your health care directive.

 After creating your advance directives, you should be sure to review them from time to time.
 A good policy is to review your estate planning documents every few years.
 You may need to update your advance directives sooner if you go through any significant life events such as divorce, a new diagnosis, or an interstate move.